wp-plugins/mangapress/readme.txt

 Manga+Press is a webcomic managment system for WordPress.
 Manga+Press uses WordPress's posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.
 Version 2.7 contains some new features listed here:

+ * Spanish Language support

  * New Thumbnail/Banner handling.

   1. 2.7 comes with Post Thumbnail support.
 This feature replaces the Comic Banner feature in previous versions of Manga+Press.

  * Custom Taxonomies

   1. Manga+Press 2.7 introduces custom taxonomies (Series) for organizing comics.

  * Posting New Comics:

   1. Comics are now a custom post-type.